TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-asc-performance-outofmemory.md

 ## **Recommended Steps**

 * Review *Memory percent* in the Metrics window of the portal.
-If Memory spikes correlate with times when you increased your query workload, consider scaling up vCores to increase memory.
+If memory spikes correlate with times when you increased your query workload, consider scaling up vCores to increase memory.
-* Consider reducing innodb_buffer_pool_size to release some memory for queries to allocate more.
+* Consider reducing innodb_buffer_pool_size to release some memory for queries to allocate more
 * Use the intelligent performance features for additional insights.
-For more information, visit the  [Monitoring overview document](https://docs.microsoft.com/azure/mysql/concepts-monitoring)
+For more information, visit the [Monitoring overview](https://docs.microsoft.com/azure/mysql/concepts-monitoring).

 ## **Recommended Documents**